 Having a plan written down for when you want each part of your rebranding completed can help all those involved stay on track for the announcement, so write down your goals and feelings about the rebranding.

-Once you've completed the processes above, it's time to announce your rebranding.
+Once you’ve completed the processes above, it’s time to announce your rebranding.
+Rebranding is the perfect opportunity to tie into marketing opportunities.

-Barry echoed this sentiment, saying that it's best to start with customers and partners because they've probably gotten used to the way your business has conducted things thus far, and they will want advance knowledge of the change and why it's occurring.
+Barry echoed this sentiment, saying that it’s best to start with customers and partners because they’ve probably gotten used to the way your business has conducted things thus far, and they will want advanced knowledge of the change and why it’s occurring.

 The best way to announce a rebranding is with a sale, promotion or contest, according to Claire Jones, co-founder of digital marketing agency Witty Kitty.
 She added that it needs to be something engaging that gets your customers involved and highlights all the ways your rebrand will be best for them.
+Tie the rebranding into a fun event like a charity run or family fun day.

 “You also want to announce it in phases and not jump to dump it on people – slow and steady wins the race,” Jones added.